-Gone are the old days when dental implant placement was done by oral surgeons and periodontists only.
-Nowadays, even general dentists are performing these surgeries.
+Gone are the old days when dental implant placement were exclusively done by oral surgeons and periodontists.
+Even though we still refer some of our complicated implant cases to these specialists, Dr. Yarbrough is capable of placing most Dental Implants for most any situation.
+With his extensive training and completion of an Implant Preceptorship at University of Texas San Antonio Health and Science Center, Dr. Yarbrough has been highly trained for placing Dental Implants.
 The functions of dental implants include replacing single teeth, replacing multiple teeth and provide abutments for complete or partial dentures.
 The main focus of this topic is the placement of single-tooth dental implants.

 Implants can be used for two main purposes.
 They can either be used to replace multiple teeth and/ or single teeth.
 They can also be used to give abutments for partials or complete dentures.

 Implant placement cannot be contradicted by the presence of dental caries on adjacent teeth.
-However, lesions should be gotten rid of and teeth should be restored before carrying on with surgical procedures.
+However, active decay should be assessed and removed from the teeth and restored prior to carrying on with surgical procedures, in most cases.